Caringbah

 Caringbah has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 18 projects that could impact this area.
-Notable ones include Caringbah Pavilion, Sutherland to Cronulla Active Transport Link (SCATL), Liveable Caringbah, and Liveable Cronulla.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 18 projects likely impacting the area.
+Key projects include Caringbah Pavilion, Sutherland to Cronulla Active Transport Link (SCATL), Liveable Caringbah, and Liveable Cronulla.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.